-where LenderType can be FinTech, Wells Fargo bank, or non-Wells Fargo bank.
-All measured are done separately for home purchase mortgage and refinance mortgage.
+where LenderType can be FinTech, Wells Fargo Bank, or non-Wells Fargo bank.
+All measures are performed separately for home purchase mortgages and refinance mortgages.

-I estimate a similar difference-in-differences model as before, but use the average residual rate charged by different types of lenders as the dependent variables.
-I include several MSA-level characteristics as control variables, and the results are shown in Table 11.
-In columns (1) and (2), the dependent variables are average home purchasing mort-gage rate and refinance mortgage rate charged by the FinTech lenders.
+I estimate a similar difference-in-differences model as before, but use the average residual rate charged by different lenders as the dependent variables.
+Several MSA-level characteristics are included as control variables, and the results are shown in Table 11.
+In columns (1) and (2), the dependent variables are the average home purchasing mortgage rate and refinance mortgage rate charged by FinTech lenders.
 The coefficients are not statistically significant, suggesting that the FinTech lenders do not change their strategic pricing after one region experiences a decrease in trust in banks and an increase in FinTech adoption.
-Result in columns (3) shows that for home purchase loans, the Wells Fargo charges a significantly higher interest rate after losing clients due to the erosion of trust in banks.
-The increases in mortgage rate are not significant for other non-Wells Fargo banks.
+The result in columns (3) show that the Wells Fargo charges a significantly higher interest rate after losing clients for home purchase loans due to the erosion of trust in banks.
+The increases in the mortgage rate are not significant for other non-Wells Fargo banks.
 Given that the borrowers who stayed with the Wells Fargo bank after the erosion of trust in banks are loyal customers who are less likely to shop around for rates, the Wells Fargo bank may exploit the clientele and strategically increase the mortgage rate to offset the profit loss.
-For refinancing mortgage borrowers who are more sensitive to the price changes, the pricing strategy does not change.
+For refinancing mortgage borrowers who are more sensitive to price changes, the pricing strategy does not change.